 Scheduling of proposed activities

 On the following page, project schedule is presented.
 Given dates are conditional, since they depend on the project start date.
 The actual schedule will be updated after contract signing.
 The months given in Major milestones table and in the schedule are different, since the training course is considered to be out of the study.
-Training course schedule will be negotiated during the project execution.
+Training course schedule will be negotiated during the project execution. (in this proposal training program is just considered as a short training course with one week duration, but the following time schedule table has essential difference from Major milestones table which is under question.
+For example kick-off meeting is so different in two tables that is not relate to training program.
+This comment is valuable for the later corresponding tables)